 - Bake ground flaxseed into cookies, muffins, breads and other baked goods.

 Like other sources of fiber, flaxseed should be taken with plenty of water or other fluids.
-Flaxseed shouldn't be taken at the same time as oral medications or other dietary supplements.
+Flaxseed shouldn't be taken at the same time as oral medications.
 As always, talk with your doctor before trying any dietary supplements.

 See more Expert Answers

-- USDA National Nutrient Database for Standard Reference, Release 28.
+- USDA National Nutrient Database for Standard Reference, Legacy Release.
 U.S. Department of Agriculture, Agricultural Research Service. http://ndb.nal.usda.gov.
-Accessed Nov.
-19, 2015.
+Accessed Jan.
+15, 2019.